wei-mao-2019/WAT/README.md

 #### BABEL dataset
 The original dataset is from [here](https://babel.is.tue.mpg.de/).
 #### NTU13 and HumanAct12
-We use the version from [Action2Motion](https://github.com/EricGuo5513/action-to-motion).
+We use the preprocessed version from [Action2Motion](https://github.com/EricGuo5513/action-to-motion).

 Note that, we processed all the dataset to discard sequences that are too short or too long.
 The processed datasets can be downloaded from [GoogleDrive](https://drive.google.com/drive/folders/140d7Bhzy3aUttWuOUBguVLQXJI5b2dou?usp=sharing).
 Download all the files to ``./data`` folder.